-Function for contracting/agreeing of a transaction is separated from the business support functions as well as from the functions of the Treasury back office.
+Function for contracting / agreeing of transaction is separated from the business support functions, and from functions of the Treasury back office.

 The internal control system is realized through the establishment of three functions: risk control function, internal audit function and compliance function.